saishirfule9/OASIS_INFOBYTE_Internship_Task/README.md

-# OASIS INFOBYTE Internship Tasks
+# OASIS INFOBYTE Idnternship Tasks

 This repository contains all the tasks I completed during my Java Developer internship at **OASIS INFOBYTE**.
 Each task is stored in a separate branch so you can switch and explore them easily.